 - Ignore any further calling out.

-Here are some ideas for keeping your child in the bedroom:
+Here are some ideas for helping your child stay in the bedroom:

 - Put up a child gate.
 Your child will still be able to get out of bed but won’t be able to come out of the bedroom.

 - Close the door until your child is back in bed and stays there.
-If your child can open the door, consider holding the door shut until your child stops trying to get out.
-The advantage of holding the door is that you’re still nearby to ensure your child’s safety.
+If you choose to close the door, it’s best to stay nearby to ensure your child’s safety.

 - Install a night-light if you’re concerned that your child might be afraid of the dark.